kckrepository/Saga-Orchestration-using-Flowable-BPM/README.md

 # Saga-Orchestration-using-Flowable-BPM

-This is implementation Saga Orchestration using Flowable BPM, so compansation will be handled if failure occure.
+This is implementation Saga Orchestration using Flowable BPM.
+Compansation will be handled if failure occure.